Fuse Sizing Guide: Protecting Your Electrical System

 Example 2: Fridge

-- Device: 50W fridge compressor
+- Device: 50W RV fridge compressor

 - Current: 50W / 12V = 4.2A